How does a lawyer who holds a Ph.D. in History end up as a writer for young adults?

 “The sports genre has disappeared to a great extent for boys above the age of eight, probably because boys don’t read much.
 Fantasy aside, the choices are relatively slim.
 Charlie Joyce was created to fill that void – by offering a main character boys can relate to,” explains David.

 David is married and has two children: a son and a daughter.
 He continues to play hockey and coaches at minor league level.
-David’s latest novel, Ice Time, releases in Fall 2016.
+David’s latest novel, Ice Time, was published in 2016.

 A note from David Skuy

 An author’s bio page is a funny thing – I want you to read my books, not my bio!
 So what can I tell you about myself to make you want to read more?

 Maybe I'll explain why my novels are rooted in real life.

 I have nothing against fantasy or futuristic books; dragons are cool creatures, so are zombies, and I love Hobbits as much as the next person.
 My books are different, though.
 I write for kids who want to relate to something in their own lives, who want to lose themselves in the drama.
 Though my books have a general sports theme, I really write for all kids, boys and girls alike, who love to read about the world they live in.
 Moving to a new town, getting cut from a hockey team, being hungry or feeling alone, or facing a serious illness, these are the kind of stories that I hope kids will engage with — and maybe — even stay up late at night to finish.